 Here are things I did today between 4:30 and 6:00.

-Took a short walk with Jeanine, in 70 degree weather, under a sky blue and clear from last night’s good hard rain, a light breeze stirring the smell of sweet wild rose which is everywhere right now.
+Took a short walk with Jeanine, in 70 degree weather, under a sky blue and clear from last night’s good hard rain, a light breeze stirring the smell of honeysuckle and the sweet wild rose which is everywhere right now.

 Listened to 15-year-old niece play violin.
 She had her back turned and didn’t know we were there.